A Midsummer Night's Dream (1935 film): Awards and honors

 Hal Mohr was not nominated for his work on the movie; he won the Oscar thanks to a grass-roots write-in campaign.
-It was Mohr who decided that the trees should be sprayed with orange paint, giving them the eerie glow which added to the "fairyland" effect in the film.
+It was Mohr who decided that the trees should be sprayed with orange paint, giving them the eerie glow that added to the "fairyland" effect in the film.
 The next year, the Academy of Motion Picture Arts and Sciences declared that it would no longer accept write-in votes for the awards.

 Music

 Felix Mendelssohn's music was used, but re-orchestrated by Erich Wolfgang Korngold.
 Not all of it was from the incidental music that Mendelssohn had composed for A Midsummer Night's Dream in 1843.
 Other pieces used were excerpts from the Symphony No. 3 Scottish, the Symphony No. 4 Italian, and the Songs without Words, among others.

+Legacy

+A Midsummer Night's Dream was a big influence in Lucile Hadžihalilović's film The Ice Tower (2025).
+Such as the film's artwork, the scenery, costumes, and lightning.
+The costumes used in the film also inspired the dress worn by the Snow Queen in The Ice Tower.

 Shakespeare in Hollywood

 Originally commissioned by the Royal Shakespeare Company, American playwright Ken Ludwig's play, Shakespeare in Hollywood, had its world premiere in September 2004 at Arena Stage in Washington, D.C.
 It won the Helen Hayes Award for Best New Play.
 Oberon and Puck are magically transported to 1934 Hollywood and become embroiled—and cast—in the troubled production of this film.
-"Real" characters in the cast include Jack Warner, Max Reinhardt, Will Hays, Joe E. Brown and Jimmy Cagney.
+"Real" characters in the cast include Jack Warner, Max Reinhardt, Will Hays, Joe E. Brown, and Jimmy Cagney.
 "When the enchantment of the silver screen meets the magic of Fairyland, all merry hell breaks loose, and we are treated to transformations, chase scenes, and the kind of havoc that only that certain love-juice can wreak.
 Shakespeare in Hollywood is a supernatural screwball romp, full of entertainment, and even a little bit of education."